 Larger, more complicated estates may require additional work to appraise property, file the appropriate tax returns, and fund trusts created for the beneficiaries.

-Contact Phoenix Probate & Trust Administration Attorneys, Libby Banks & Travis Meyers for a Consultation Today.
+Contact Phoenix Probate & Trust Administration Attorney, Libby Banks for a Consultation Today.